lsds/sgx-lkl/docs/Incompatibilities.md

 Threads that block on a futex will be correctly scheduled.

 LKL runs Linux in single-core mode and delegates scheduling of userspace threads to the lthread scheduler.
+This means that only one core can be executing system calls at any time, though userspace code can be executing on other cores at the same time.
 As a result, the kernel's CPU affinity modes are not supported.
 Attempting to set CPU affinity will report success but silently fail.